Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Van Gogh south of France self-portrait, among the van Gogh most famous paintingsVan Gogh painted this self-portrait a month after he cut his ear.
 He hurt his left ear but his right one is portrayed here - he painted from his image in the mirror

-Whatever the cause, the ear (or part of it) came off, and van Gogh inexplicably seems to have given it to a cleaning woman in a brothel, asking her to "guard it".
 He then returned to his rooms and promptly fainted, perhaps from blood loss, before being discovered by a policeman the next morning, his head wrapped in a bloody towel, possibly arrested, and finally taken to hospital.

-His neighbours were convinced he was crazy.
+His neighbors were convinced he was crazy.

-He remembered nothing.
+But he remembered nothing.

 But before we run off to Saint-Rémy, we have a bit of unfinished business in Arles.